 Shelf life and storing suggestions

-Tomato thokku stays good in room temperature for around 5 days.
+Tomato thokku stays good at room temperature for around 5 days.
 When refrigerated, it lasts for nearly 2 months.
 But I am sure the thokku will get over by then and you will be preparing the next batch!

 Unlike other pickles that stay good for over a year, this one has a shorter shelf life.